Inbound has changed everything.

 - Call 2: 2 days later - "value proposition 1" (followed by email)

-- Call 4: following week - "check out this article" (followed by email)
+- Call 4: following week - "about us" (followed by email)

-- Call 6: following week - "results from another client" (followed by email)
+- Call 6: following week - "breaking up" (followed by email)

 Your cadence and messaging may differ from this, but this is a good starting point for those of you without structure to your inbound sales cycle.